The effectiveness of marine reserves compromised by human proximity

 The ecological benefits of marine reserves located close to man are limited.
 This is the finding of researchers from the University of Montpellier, IRD and the University of New Caledonia, in association with CNRS, who studied 1,800 coral reefs, including 106 located in 20 marine reserves.
 This work is published in PNAS.

-Marine reserves: a tool to combat overfishing
+Marine reserves: a tool in the fight against overfishing

 Coral reefs are among the marine ecosystems most severely impacted by human activity, resulting in a loss of biodiversity and biomass (total mass of organisms).
 To combat direct human pressures, notably overfishing, more than 2,000 marine reserves have been set up, covering over 6% of the world's reefs.
 Some are established on reefs very close to man or coastal settlements, others on reefs isolated from any human presence.
 This second conservation strategy is often criticized: why preserve isolated ecological systems rather than protect and restore systems that have been severely degraded by human contact?